|

 GOMANG SCHOOL:

-monastery school less funded than many other lay
+A monastery school less funded than many other lay

 and monastic schools.
 At this school orphaned or impoverished boys find a home